interrogator/corpkit/DATA.md

 One collection is organised by year.
 The other collection is organised first by topic (economics, health or politics) and then by year (from 1987 to 2014).

-The text files are essentially sets of trees.
+The text files are essentially lists of trees.
 Each line is a parse tree for a sentence from the original corpus.
-The encoding used for the trees looks a lot like Lisp code.
-I think the style is called Penn Treebank.
-Though I am not sure.
+The encoding used for the trees looks a lot like Lisp code, it's the format used for the Penn Treebank project: http://www.cis.upenn.edu/~treebank/.

 **Interrogation Format**

-It seems that sessions can be saved in some kind of file format called an interrogation.
-An interrogation is a directory of CSV files that are actually TSV files.
+Interrogation sessions can be serialized to directories of CSV files.
+See the load_result function, defined in corpkit/other.py.

 **Dictionaries**